nicholaishaw/Crowdfunding_ETL/README.md

 # Extract, Transform, and Load Project

 ## Background
 A fictional company has asked me to better organize their crowdfunding data.
-This company kept their data in one excel worksheet, but they need it to be cleaned and uploaded to a SQL database to make the data handling process more efficient and organized.
+This company kept their data in one excel workbook, but the company wants the data to be loaded into a SQL database to make the data handling process more efficient and organized.
+To do this, I had to separate the data into four separate dataframes with relational connection to each other.
+These four dataframes will be separate tables in the SQL database, and their relationships with each other are illustrated in the entity-relationship diagram.
 I have been tasked with extracting the data from a company's csv file into a jupytern notebook, cleaning it, separating the data into four dataframes using python, and then loading the four dataframes into a SQL database.

 ## Extract, Transform, and Load (ETL) Process

+To accomplish our goal of loading the excel workbook into a SQL database, we have to separate the data into four distinct dataframes.
+We will do this in a jupyter notebook using python.

-First, we needed to extract and trasnform the 'crowdfunding.xlsx' excel file to create a dataframe to have the following columns:
+First, we needed to extract and trasnform the 'crowdfunding.xlsx' excel file to create a campaign dataframe to have the following columns:

 * The "cf_id" column